 You need to have held a learner licence for at least six months and be at least 16 ½ years old before you can book for your restricted licence driving test.
 When you're ready to book your test, you can do this:

-If you choose to book your restricted licence test online or through the call centre, you will be required to pay with a credit or debit card.
-You will also need to arrive 30 minutes prior to your restricted licence test to complete the application requirements in person at a licensing outlet prior to sitting the test.
+If you choose to book your restricted test online, you will be required to pay with a credit or debit card.
+You will also need to complete the application requirements in person at a licensing outlet prior to sitting the test.
 Find your nearest licensing outlet here.

 If you had lessons in an AA Driving School car, you can request to use this for your restricted licence test.
 It will be at the driving instructor's discretion and you will need to discuss the price with them.

 Here’s what to do to book your restricted licence test: